3 Chapter 3: Describing Data using Distributions and Graphs

 Bar charts

 Bar charts can also be used to represent frequencies of different categories.
 Bar charts may be appropriate for qualitative data (categorical variables) that use a nominal or ordinal scale of measurement.
-A bar chart of the iMac purchases is shown in Figure 2.
-Frequencies are shown on the Y- axis and the type of computer previously owned is shown on the X-axis.
+A bar chart of the preferences for cultural gatherings (same data from table 1) is shown in Figure 2.
+Frequencies are shown on the Y- axis and the preference categories are shown on the X-axis.
 Typically, the Y-axis shows the number of observations in each category (rather than the percentage of observations in each category as is typical in pie charts).

 Comparing Distributions

 Figure 3.
-A bar chart of the number of people playing different card games on Sunday and Wednesday.
+A bar chart of the number of number of players participating in popular online games on Wednesday and Sunday in 2024.

 The bars in Figure 3 are oriented horizontally rather than vertically.
 The horizontal format is useful when you have many categories because there is more room for the category labels.
 We’ll have more to say about bar charts when we consider numerical quantities later in this chapter.